Abdul Rahman Yasin: Arrival in United States, 1992

-Return to Iraq and Imprisonment, 1993
+Return to Iraq and imprisonment

 In March 1993, Yasin boarded Royal Jordanian flight 262 to Amman, Jordan.
-From Amman, Abdul Rahman Yasin went on to Baghdad.
-November 1997 marked the month when two others were convicted in a court for their contributions to the bombing, but only "one other man believed to be directly involved in the attack, Iraqi Abdul Rahman Yasin, remained at large."
+From Amman, Yasin went on to Baghdad.
 In 1994, the Iraqi authorities arrested and imprisoned Yasin, and sent an emissary to the State Department to inform them that they had crucial information about a perpetrator of the World Trade Center attack and were prepared to cooperate.
 The State Department did not respond to the offer.
+In November 1997, two others were convicted in a court for their contributions to the bombing, but only "one other man believed to be directly involved in the attack, Iraqi Abdul Rahman Yasin, remained at large."

-In spite of the fact that the U.S. government had been informed of Yasin's whereabouts, on October 10, 2001, Yasin's name appeared at the top of the list of the FBI's 22 Most Wanted Terrorists, which was released to the public by President George W. Bush with a $5 million reward for information leading to his capture.
+On October 10, 2001, Yasin's name appeared at the top of the list of the FBI's 22 Most Wanted Terrorists, which was released to the public by President George W. Bush with a $5 million reward for information leading to his capture.

 In 2002, following the September 11th attacks, Iraq attempted to hand Yasin over to the US government and began negotiating extradition protocols with the Americans via Egypt.
-However, negotiations hit a snag when US intelligence refused to provide Iraq with a receipt citing unfair demands—an official statement acknowledging Yassin had been handed over.
+However, negotiations hit a snag when U.S. intelligence refused to provide Iraq with a receipt citing unfair demands, an official statement acknowledging Yasin had been handed over.

 On May 23, 2002, the Iraqis gave Lesley Stahl of CBS News access to an Iraqi prison to interview Yasin for a segment on 60 Minutes where Yasin appeared in prison pajamas and handcuffs.
 The Iraqis stated they had held Yasin prisoner on the outskirts of Baghdad since 1994.
 Yasin has not been seen or heard from since the 2002 prison interview.

-After the invasion, large numbers of Iraqi government documents were retrieved by U.S. intelligence.
-An anonymous US intelligence official claimed to USA Today that "some of the analysts concluded that the documents show that Saddam's government provided monthly payments and a home for Yasin."
+After the 2003 invasion of Iraq, large numbers of Iraqi government documents were retrieved by U.S. intelligence.
+An anonymous U.S. intelligence official claimed to USA Today that "some of the analysts concluded that the documents show that Saddam's government provided monthly payments and a home for Yasin."
 However, intelligence and law enforcement officials disagreed on its conclusiveness.